garnetred/free-medium/README.md

 # Free Medium

 ## Abstract
-This browser extension automatically redirects Reddit pages to [Teddit](https://teddit.net/about), an open-source, privacy-conscious Reddit alternative.
+This browser extension allows users to access member-only Medium articles for free.

 ## Tech Stack
 This project uses vanilla JS, CSS, and HTML.